-Pharmacists’ Gateway Canada provides licensing information, self-assessment tools and a centralized document repository for international pharmacy graduates (IPGs).
+Pharmacists’ Gateway Canada (Gateway) provides licensing information, self-assessment tools and a centralized document repository for international pharmacy graduates (IPGs).

 Before the Gateway was created, international pharmacy graduates were required to submit the same documents to many different organizations.
 These documents included identity information, copies of pharmacy degrees, university transcripts, language proficiency test results, reference letters and several other documents.
-In Pharmacists’ Gateway Canada, your documents, submitted to PEBC or NAPRA, are stored in a central database.
+In Pharmacists’ Gateway Canada, all documents submitted to the Pharmacy Examining Board of Canada (PEBC) or to the National Association of Pharmacy Regulatory Authorities (NAPRA), are stored in a central database.
 This information is secure and protected.
-It can only be viewed by you, PEBC, the pharmacy regulatory authority (once you apply to them), and NAPRA administrators for the purpose of processing your application for licensure.
+It can only be viewed by the candidate, PEBC, the pharmacy regulatory authority (once the candidate applies to them), and NAPRA administrators for the purpose of processing the application for licensure.

-Please note that candidates who started the process with the Pharmacy Examining Board of Canada (PEBC) prior to August 20, 2014 may not be required to enrol in Pharmacists’ Gateway Canada.
+It should be noted that candidates who started the process with the PEBC prior to August 20, 2014 may not be required to enrol in Pharmacists’ Gateway Canada.